Hurricane Ida tested the "Blind Side" of the Mississippi Coast

 |0

-This work, Hurricane Ida tested the "Blind Side" of the Mississippi Coast [Image 3 of 3], by Charles Walker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Hurricane Ida tested the "Blind Side" of the Mississippi Coast, by Charles Walker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT